Introduction to Cluster Algebras. Chapters 1-3: -patterns

 Let $B(t)= (b^t_{ij})_{i,j\le n}$ denote the exchange matrix at a vertex~$t \in \TT_n$, and let $\hat \yy(t) = (\hat y_{1;t}, \dots, \hat y_{n;t})$ be the $n$-tuple of elements in $\FFcal$ given~by

 Then $(\hat\yy(t),B(t))_{t\in\TT_n}$ is a $Y$-pattern in~$\FFcal$. \end{corollary}

 [3]

-\begin{remark} The rules governing the evolution of $Y$-seeds may seem simpler than the corresponding rules of seed mutation: \begin{itemize} \item $Y$-seed mutations are driven by the $n\times n$ matrices~$B$ whereas [3] ordinary seed mutations require the extended $m\times n$ matrices~$\tilde B$; \item in the $Y$-seed setting, there are no frozen variables; \item each recurrence~\eqref{eq:y-mutation} only involves two variables $Y_j$ and~$Y_k$ whereas the exchange relation~\eqref{eq:exch-rel-geom} potentially involves all cluster variables of the current seed. \end{itemize} On the other hand, \begin{itemize} \item a seed mutation only changes one cluster variable whereas a $Y$-seed mutation may potentially change all the variables $Y_1,\dots,Y_n$; \item consequently, we end up getting ``more'' $Y$-variables than cluster variables (if the number of seeds is finite, then this is a precise statement); \item the $Y$-pattern recurrences do not, generally speaking, exhibit the Laurent phenomenon. \end{itemize} \end{remark}
+\begin{remark} The rules governing the evolution of $Y$-seeds may seem simpler than the corresponding rules of seed mutation: \begin{itemize}[leftmargin=.15in] \item $Y$-seed mutations are driven by the $n\times n$ matrices~$B$ whereas [3] ordinary seed mutations require the extended $m\times n$ matrices~$\tilde B$; \item in the $Y$-seed setting, there are no frozen variables; \item each recurrence~\eqref{eq:y-mutation} only involves two variables $Y_j$ and~$Y_k$ whereas the exchange relation~\eqref{eq:exch-rel-geom} potentially involves all cluster variables of the current seed. \end{itemize} On the other hand, \begin{itemize}[leftmargin=.15in] \item a seed mutation only changes one cluster variable whereas a $Y$-seed mutation may potentially change all the variables $Y_1,\dots,Y_n$; \item consequently, we end up getting ``more'' $Y$-variables than cluster variables (if the number of seeds is finite, then this is a precise statement); \item the $Y$-pattern recurrences do not, generally speaking, exhibit the Laurent phenomenon. \end{itemize} \end{remark}

-\begin{remark} In many applications, the cluster algebra under investigation has a distinguished (multi-)grading, and its exchange relations are all (multi-)homo\-geneous.
+\begin{remark} In various examples, including many cluster algebras arising as coordinate rings of algebraic varieties, the cluster algebra under investigation has a distinguished (multi-)grading, and its exchange relations are all (multi-)homo\-geneous.
 It follows that the rational expressions $\hat y_{k;t}$ defined by~\eqref{eq:y-hat-pattern} have (multi-)degree~$0$.
-It~is not surprising, then, that $Y$-patterns naturally arise in the study of configurations (of points, flags, etc.) in projective spaces.
+It~is not surprising, then, that $Y$-patterns naturally arise in the study of configurations (of points, lines, flags, etc.) in projective spaces.
 See Examples~\ref{example:configs-of-points-on-proj-line} and~\ref{example:pentagram} below. \end{remark}

 [3]

 \begin{example}[\emph{Configurations of points on the projective line}] The \emph{cross-ratio} is a quantity associated with an ordered quadruple of collinear points, particularly points on the projective line~$\mathbb{P}^1$ (say over~$\CC$).
 For our purposes, it will be convenient to use the following version of the cross-ratio.
 Let $P_1, P_2, P_3, P_4\in\mathbb{P}^1$ be four distinct points on the projective line, with projective coordinates $(a_1:b_1)$, $(a_2:b_2)$, $(a_3:b_3)$, and $(a_4:b_4)$, respectively.
 We then define